What about stewardship? (31/3/11)

 God however sanctions and demands the recognition and protection of the personal ownership of that which we have.
 The clearest proof is contained in the 7th and 9thCommandments.

-That is why stealing is a crime….but the problem start with a ‘evil’ or covetous eye.
+That is why stealing is a crime….but the problem starts before that with a ‘evil’ or covetous eye.

-(that which most people sense when they come to into churches)
+(the same one which most people in the world sense when they come to into churches today)

 Deut 5:19

 19 'You shall not steal.'
-NKJV... ie IT belongs to another
+NKJV (ie do not take that which belongs to another)

 Deut 5:21